Skip to main content

 • print() displays the value of the expression inside the parentheses on the screen.

-• pretty_print() displays rich text.
+• pretty_print() displays rich text as typeset output.

-• show() is an alias for pretty_print().
+• show() is an alias for pretty_print() with added functionality for graphic output.

 • latex() produces the raw code for the expression inside the parentheses.
 You can paste this code into a document to display the expression.